 Anna Jenkins, Publications Director, Gift Coordinator

 Anna is our resident grandma with two grandsons (so far, but stay tuned for eventual updates) and two amazing daughters—one, the mother of her grandsons, and the other, soon-to-be married.
 Anna and her husband love calling North Carolina home.
 A part-time job managing the local performing arts center box office keeps her occupied part of the time, when she isn‘t doing her Power of Moms work–which isn‘t really work!
-Anna’s interest in Power of Moms is “blooming” exponentially as she strives to become an awesome “Neena” to her grandkids.
-She also hopes to help her daughters become great moms and exposes them to Power of Moms as often as she can.
+Anna is working on becoming an awesome “Neena” to her grandkids and she also hopes to help her daughters become great moms and exposes them to Power of Moms as often as she can.
 She says, “I really wish I could have had access to this incredible resource and support system when I was a young mom, but I am glad I can share it with my girls now!”
-A 1980 graduate from Brigham Young University with a B.S. in home and family development, Anna also enjoys de-junking/organizing, and going to the beach.
+A 1980 graduate from Brigham Young University with a B.S. in Home and Family Development, Anna also enjoys de-junking/organizing, and going to the beach.
 Along with serving on our board, she serves on her county Smart Start board, an organization which provides programs and resources for kindergarten readiness for children ages birth to 5 years.
 She is a regular contributor on a recipe blog that she and two of her sisters started, along with several other foodies.
 You can follow them at Mormon Mavens.

 Julie Finlayson, Graphic Designer